ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 ## Jetpack Compose

 ### Previews
 Previews of composables are not located in the same file as the composable they are showcasing.
 Instead, previews are located in the `debug` build type folder.
-This means that when we build the `release` version of the app, no previews are included in the final APK, resulting in smaller file sizes.
+The intention behind this is so that when we build the `release` version of the app, no previews are included in the final APK, resulting in smaller file sizes.
+However, previews are not included in the final APK when using ProGuard, so this implementation may be unnecessary and the previews may be better organised in the same file as their content.

 ### PreviewDevices
 Annotation class to collate multipe preview annotations into one, allowing previews to show their layouts on multiple devices from small phones up to desktop size screens.
 This allows the developer to apply one preview annotation and output multiple previews.